TopHillRobotics/quadruped-robot-docs/docs/source/installation.rst

 Compile the codes.
 ==================

-Make sure your cmake version is later than 3.15.7
+Make sure your cmake version is 3.15.7 or higher

 .. code-block:: console

     cd ${your_workspace}
     catkin_make

-Please don't forget to run ``source devel/setup.bash`` before you run our project.
+Run ``source devel/setup.bash`` before launching the project.